omaralezzi/repo1/README.md

 # repo1
-# I am the owner of repo1 how made his first edit on readme
+# I am the other developer of repo1 how made his first edit on readme